Artist Submissions

 Catharina Goldnau explores transitions, juxtaposing traditions, and materials in sculptural work that borders functionality.
 Born next to the Iron Curtain in Germany, she moved to Canada at the age of 19.
 After academic studies, four children and a teaching career, Catharina studied ceramics under Linda Sormin and Bruce Cochrane.
 She is an award-winning graduate with a BA in Craft and Design and a specialty in Ceramics from Sheridan College.
 Forming clay by hand complements the intellectual task of manipulating clay and glaze chemistry.
 Catharina Goldnau is compelled to innovate, exploring non-traditional ways to manipulate clays.
 Combining alternative materials with clay yields intriguing variations of form and unusual finish.
 The effects of heat and fire play a pan-ultimate role in altering the piece, creating new forms and surfaces, tearing and splitting in the fire.
 Resins and textiles may complement sculptural pieces.

 Celina Kang is a ceramic artist based in Burlington, Ontario.
-She has a University degree in Ceramic Art and has been practicing the craft for twenty plus years.
-She creates works that are inspired by nature and earth.
-Including stone, sand, clay, and mineral forms.
-Focusing on texture and shape.
-Celina continues to create and sell her work at various galleries and fairs in Ontario.
+Since obtaining a degree in Ceramics, she has been practicing the craft for more than twenty years.
+Focusing on texture and shape, Kang creates works inspired by nature and earth, including stone, sand, clay, and mineral forms.
+Her work is available at galleries and art fairs across Ontario.

 Christy Chor received her BA in Craft and Design from Sheridan College.
 She has participated in many local and international ceramic exhibitions in Canada, the United States, Hong Kong, and Serbia.
 Chor has received several academic and art scholarships.
 She was also recognized as an Emerging Ceramic Artist at the 2018 Fusion Clay and Glass Show in Toronto.
 Before immigrating to Canada from Hong Kong to study ceramics, she worked as a creative director and project manager.
 Nature is the fountain of Christy’s inspirations.
 The majesty of the landscape, the orchestra of wildlife and the experiences of life are all part of the “flow” of life.
 It is a pleasure to observe and capture the grace and poetry of nature.
 The flow, tranquility, dynamic vitality of natural beings, moments of solidarity, heartfelt interactions between humans are the stimuli for her immersive imagination.